linode/apl-docs/docs/for-devs/get-started/lab-11.md

 And commit changes.

 After the change has been committed, go to `Services` in the left menu and click on the Url of the `green` service.
-After a couple of minutes (note that the auto image update checks for changes every 2 minutes) you should see an `orange` page saying `Welcome to Orange`
+After a couple of minutes (note that the auto image update checks for changes every 2 minutes) you should see a `green` page saying `Welcome to the improved Green app`

-Now go to `Services` in the left menu and click on the Url of the `green` service.
-What do you see?